From Anecdotal Evidence to Quantitative Evaluation Methods: A Systematic Review on Evaluating Explainable AI: Methodology

-We collected papers in a structured manner to provide both quantitative insights about the XAI domain and qualitative results based on a large corpus of scientific work on XAI evaluation methods.
-Since the literature on XAI is highly diverse and distributed across different (sub)disciplines, we selected literature by filtering on publication venue, date and title.
+We collected papers in a structured manner to provide both quantitative and qualitative insights about the XAI domain based on a large corpus of scientific work on XAI evaluation methods.
+Since the literature on XAI is highly diverse and distributed across different (sub)disciplines, we selected literature published from 2014 to 2020 at one of the following twelve prominent conferences: AAAI, IJCAI, NeurIPS (formerly NIPS), ICML, ICLR, CVPR, ICCV, ACL, WWW, ICDM, SIGKDD (also called KDD), SIGIR.
+We used DBLP\footnote{\url{https://dblp.org/}} to conduct a keyword search in publication titles with the following search query: \texttt{explain* OR explanat* OR interpret*} to capture terms including \emph{explainable}, \emph{explaining}, \emph{explanation}, \emph{interpretable} and \emph{interpretability}.
+This search, conducted on 4th of May 2021, resulted in 606 papers.
+We manually excluded companion papers (such as workshop papers and tutorials), resulting in 494 papers.
+To only include relevant papers in our analysis, we apply the following \textbf{inclusion criterion}:

-\textbf{Publication Venue.} To obtain a representative and sufficiently large, yet feasible selection of papers, we considered literature from all areas of AI, ranging from Computer Vision and Information Retrieval to Natural Language Processing and Data Mining.
-Specifically, we considered literature from the following twelve prominent\footnote{As indicated by their A* ranking according to the CORE 2021 rankings portal (\url{http://portal.core.edu.au/conf-ranks/}).} conferences: AAAI, IJCAI, NeurIPS (formerly NIPS), ICML, ICLR, CVPR, ICCV, ACL, WWW, ICDM, SIGKDD (also called KDD), SIGIR.
-This selection criterion also implies that all work included in the set is original, peer-reviewed and written in English.
-We are aware of the fact that we exclude relevant papers published at other venues, but do believe that our selection of venues is sufficiently representative to enable extrapolation of our results and conclusions to XAI literature as a whole.

-\textbf{Publication Year.} We scoped our selection to work published from 2014 to 2020.
-This criterion is motivated by the fact that XAI has gained renewed interest since the emergence of deep learning, and the fact that annual international conference series dedicated exclusively to explainability or interpretability were organized from 2014 onwards~\cite{adadi_peeking_2018}.

-\textbf{Keywords in Title.} We conducted a keyword search in publication titles with the following search query: \texttt{explain* OR explanat* OR interpret*} to capture terms including \emph{explainable}, \emph{explaining}, \emph{explanation}, \emph{interpretable} and \emph{interpretability}.
-We are aware of the fact that this query excludes papers with related terms (such as \emph{intelligibility} and \emph{transparency}), and papers that specify a specific explanation method (such as \emph{feature attribution}).
-However, to reflect time and resource constraints, we aimed for high precision instead of high recall.
-For a similar reason, we did not consider keywords in abstracts or full-texts, since we found that searching for general terms as \emph{explain} leads to a surge in irrelevant results.